Godzilla in popular culture

-As an enduring and iconic symbol of post-World War II cinematic history, the fictional giant monster Godzilla has been referenced and parodied numerous times in popular culture.
+As an enduring and iconic symbol of post-World War II cinematic history, the irradiated giant monster Godzilla has been referenced and parodied numerous times in popular culture.
 Godzilla and other atomic monsters have appeared in a variety of mediums, including cartoons, film, literature, television, and video games.

-Toho, the Japanese company which owns the licensing rights to Godzilla, has in recent years become aggressive about protecting its intellectual property and has sued or sent cease-and-desist letters to individuals, groups or businesses that it believes may be infringing upon its rights.

 Name usage

-"-zilla" is a well-known slang suffix, used to imply some form of excess to a person, object or theme; some examples being the reality show Bridezillas and the Netscape-derived web browser Mozilla Firefox. "-Zilla" is rumored to mean "reptilian" as shown in the kaiju name, "Zilla".
+"-zilla" is a well-known slang suffix, used to imply some form of excess to a person, object or theme; some examples being the reality show Bridezillas and the Netscape-derived web browser Mozilla Firefox. "-Zilla" is rumored to mean "reptilian" as shown in the kaiju name "Zilla".
 It has no word before its meaning, therefore it is not purely a suffix.
 This puts into question whether or not the shows/browser above are abusing the term.

-The Mesozoic reptile Gojirasaurus quayi is a Triassic coelophysid named in Godzilla's honor.
-Over five meters in length, it was one of the larger predators of the period.
+The Mesozoic dinosaur Gojirasaurus quayi is a coelophysid named in Godzilla's honor.
+Over five meters in length, it was originally considered one of the largest theropods of the Late Triassic period.
 The species was discovered in New Mexico by paleontologist Kenneth Carpenter, who is an admitted Godzilla fan.

 Dakosaurus andiniensis is a marine reptile of the Jurassic Period.
 It had a uniquely defined head similar to that of theropod dinosaurs, which has led to researchers nicknaming the species "Godzilla".

 On at least two occasions, the name Godzilla has been used as a nickname for athletes.
 Former Washington Capitals and Tampa Bay Lightning goaltender Olaf Kolzig went by the nickname "Godzilla" (sometimes shortened to "'Zilla") and had a depiction of the monster painted on his goalie mask.
 Japanese former baseball player Hideki Matsui also had the nickname "Godzilla" which represents his powerful hitting.
 Matsui had a cameo in the film Godzilla Against Mechagodzilla.

 The Nissan GT-R sports car was famously nicknamed "Godzilla" by the Australian motoring publication Wheels in its July 1989 edition – a name that has stuck to this day.
 This became one of the subjects of the car games.